s-kust/django-postgresql-view/README.md

         return qs
 ```

 Run the system in Docker containers using the supplied `docker-compose.yml` file.
-Wait for the tests to pass.
-It takes several minutes.
-The creation of the test database takes most of that time.

 Please note the `pgadmin` container.
 It will make it easier for you to explore the database and experiment with it.
 Use the `localhost:8080/` endpoint to access the utility.

 After a successful start of the system, you can view information about all rooms at `localhost:8000/rooms/`.
 Also, it shows all the objects associated with the room.
 You can request information about individual rooms by their IDs, e.g., `localhost:8000/rooms/311/`.

 If you use the `localhost:8000/rooms/` endpoint, the system each time rebuilds all the data about the associated objects.
 The test database is small, so these queries are reasonably fast.
 In practice, they can be extremely slow and annoying for users.
 They can be optimized using a PostgreSQL materialized view or other methods.

-The `localhost:8000/rooms_mat_view/` endpoint returns the same information from the cache in the PostgreSQL materialized view.
+The `localhost:8000/rooms_mat_view/` endpoint returns the same information from the PostgreSQL materialized view.
 You can test the speed of query execution.
 One of the following sections describes how to do that.
 If you run the tests, you will see that this endpoint works much faster.

 ## The SQL Query That Creates the PostgreSQL Materialized View